Got questions?

 Q: Where should I monitor?

 A: WAV monitoring is designed to be done on streams that are able to be safely waded into wearing hip boots or chest waders.
 Some local programs ask citizens to monitor in specific locations along the length of a stream or river.
 This provides an opportunity to get a snapshot of water quality within the entire watershed.
 However, if you have a special place in mind that you’d like to monitor, you are welcome to monitor there.
-If you are looking for more guidance in where to monitor, it can be useful to contact your local WAV Coordinator or DNR Water Quality Biologist.
+If you are looking for more guidance in where to monitor, start by talking to your local WAV Coordinator or WAV Program staff.

 Q: What is the time commitment?